AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## CloudServices
-First of all make sure that you have chosen the right region.
-In our case it is eu-central.<br />
+First of all make sure that you have choose the right region.
+In our case it is `eu-central.`<br />
 ![IoT SensorBase][PlugIn5]<br />

 ### Create a thing